-To best understand what a VAN is and how it could help you, it’s important to remind ourselves of the need for EDI today.
+To best understand what a Value Added Network (VAN) is and how it could help you, it’s important to remind ourselves of the need for EDI today.
 EDI is essential for companies to send critical business documents to each other, such as orders, invoices or dispatch advice messages.
 EDI also enables companies to communicate different standards with each other, such as ANSI, EDIFACT, TRADACOMS, XML and CSV.

 For a company to exchange EDI messages with its trading partners they must be first converted from company specific data (in-house), typically generated in their ERP system, to information structured for their trading partners to be able to read electronically and subsequently process and manage for operational purposes.

 This process is automated and ensures compliance with the expected structure required on both sides of the data exchange.
 This greatly reduces the opportunity for data manipulation, improved inventory and data accuracy, and as a result, optimises business activity across the supply chain.

 3 ways to exchange EDI messages and utilising network effects